Horopito railway station: Viaducts

 Two of NIMT's main viaducts are to the south of Horopito, where the line crosses valleys descending steeply from Mount Ruapehu.
 Both were designed by Peter Seton Hay, supervised by Resident Engineer, Frederick William Furkert, both had 201 m radius curves, and both were replaced on 29 June 1987 by a 10 km deviation, begun in 1984.
 As early as the 1960s there had been calls to bypass the viaducts, as they'd had a 20 mph speed restriction, due to their tight radius, since the 1930s.
 Hapuawhenua Viaduct would have also required costly underpinning.
 The old viaducts were transferred to the Department of Conservation, in a like for like swap of land between DoC and the Railways Department.
 From Saturday 14 February 2009 they became part of the Mountains to Sea Trail.

 Both viaducts are made up of lattice steel piers on concrete footings, supporting 36 ft (11m) plate steel spans, interspersed with 64 ft (20m) Pratt truss steel girders.
 The lattice piers were built a tier at a time, using guy lines attached to derricks.
 Access to the pier heads was by ladder.
 The pier head girders weighed about 3½ tons, and the truss girders 9½ tons.
 They were positioned with derricks.
 The steelwork was prepared at PWD's Mangaonoho workshop, near the southernmost of the main viaducts.
 It was railed northwards to the Hapuawhenua valley floor, over a temporary, sharply curved and graded, 1 mi 48 ch line from Ohakune, which was built in 1906.
 Material for Taonui was then carted along the coach road.

-There are also bridges over one of the tributaries of the Toanui, and a, bridge over the Makotuku River, which is just south of Horopito.
+There are also bridges over one of the tributaries of the Taonui, and a, bridge over the Makotuku River, which is just south of Horopito.
 Makotuku Viaduct was one of those on NIMT built by Andersons of Christchurch.
 Hapuawhenua, or Mole, Tunnel was 10.3 ch long and also bypassed in 1987.

 Taonui Viaduct

 About 2.5 km south of Horopito, Taonui Viaduct is a straight concrete viaduct, 100 m long and up to 20 m high.
 It replaced the original curved viaduct, to the west.

 That viaduct, further down the Taonui Stream, opened in February 1908.
 It is 400 ft long and up to 111 ft above the stream, on a 1 in 60 gradient.
-It has 3 steel piers supportlng the central spans.
+It has 3 steel piers supporting the central spans.
 The southern end has a concrete pier and abutments.
 Taonui was decked by February 1908, allowing coach passengers to walk across, while their coach wound around the road below.
 It was the first of 5 viaducts in the last portion of the NIMT to be finished, but the rails couldn't be linked to Ohakune until Hapuawhenua was ready in April 1908.

-On 18 and 19 March 1918 the Raetihi Fire damaged 70 ft of sleepers, some of the parapet and set a truck on a goods train alight.
+On 18 and 19 March 1918 the Raetihi fire damaged 70 ft of sleepers, some of the parapet and set a truck on a goods train alight.
 The only significant additions were strengthening in 1934 and 1971.